turingschool/curriculum/source/projects/feed_engine.markdown

 * Indicate your appreciation for a single feed item by clicking its "Points!" link
     * Be prompted to sign up or log in when the link is clicked
     * Each feed item shows its total Points! as part of its display
-* Visit `/login` to log in to my already existing account
+* Visit `feedengine.com/login` to log in to my already existing account
-    * I should be redirected to my `/dashboard`
+    * I should be redirected to my `feedengine.com/dashboard`
 * Request a password reset and receive a login link via email
-* Visit `/signup` to create an account and set up my activity feed
+* Visit `feedengine.com/signup` to create an account and set up my activity feed
-    * Provide an email address, password and confirmation, and display name
+    * Provide an email address, password and password confirmation, and display name
     * Account creation always results in a welcome email being sent
     * Setting up my activity feed allows me to add account info for Twitter, GitHub, and Instagram to add activities from those sources to my feed
     * Setting up my activity feed allows me to add other FeedEngine feeds to my feed